Understanding Different Hearing Loss Tests

 Testing Your Hearing with an Audiometer

 Formal hearing tests with an audiometer are called audiograms.
-Typically, these tests are performed by audiologists.
-They involve the patient wearing a set of headphones through which various sounds are presented.
+Typically, these tests are performed by audiologists, and they involve the patient wearing a set of headphones through which various sounds are presented.
 Sounds may vary in type and volume and are typically sent to one ear at a time.
 Patients are asked to indicate when and how they heard the sounds as indicated.
 This test helps experts determine the severity and specific nature of hearing issues.
 Depending on the results of the history and audiogram testing, additional diagnostic tests may be indicated.

 Tuning Fork Testing

-If your results do indicate hearing loss, you can then book an appointment with us for a rigorous examination.
+If your results do indicate hearing loss, you can then schedule an appointment with us for a rigorous examination.
 Our hearing professionals will work with you to evaluate the current state of your hearing and help you with your next steps.